A Masonry component leveraging CSS and native React rendering, for fast, responsive masonry layouts

 }

-with Preact when using preact/compat
+You can use react-masonry-css with Preact when using preact/compat

 Improve your frontend builds with dynamic placeholder images and dummy text from DummyJs.com. https://www.npmjs.com/package/dummyjs